Ary-Mas

 Ary-Mas (Ары-Мас) is a forest in Russia, Krasnoyarsk Krai, southern part of Taymyr Peninsula, southern bank of Novaya River.
 Ary-Mas comes from the Dolgan language and means "forest island".

 Considered to be the northernmost forest of the world although Lukunsky grove to the east from it extends 6 kilometres further north.
 Though, while Lukunsky grove is northernmost rim of larger forest massif, Ary-Mas is a forest island separated from the nearest forest by approximately 200 kilometres wide zone of tundra.

 Climate

 Vegetation period is approximately 100 days long.
-Winter here lasts from late September - early October to June; minimum temperatures often fall below -35 – -45 °C, and wind speed in winter often exceeds 50 m/s.
+Winter here lasts from late September - early October to June; minimum temperatures often fall below −35 to −45 °C, and wind speed in winter often exceeds 50 m/s.

 Polar day lasts from the early May to early August, median temperature in July is 12 °C, often up to 30 °C.

 Permafrost in summer thaws 0.3 – 2 metres deep.
 Thickness of permafrost here is approximately 200 metres.